abiramen/comp1521-21t3-h11a/week10/3-contiguous.md

 For example:
 ![](contiguous.png)

-Doing this requires all the addresses in the programm to be rewritten relative to the new base address before we can perform its instructions.
+Doing this requires all the addresses in the program to be rewritten relative to the new base address before we can perform its instructions.

 Consider the following MIPS code, where
 - `loop1` is located at 0x1000